Lemonade vs GEICO: Which is Better for You?

 Lemonade and GEICO home insurance discounts

-While most insurance companies offer an array of discount opportunities to their customers, Lemonade strays from the pack.
-Because their products are already offered at exceedingly low premiums (renters insurance starts at $5 per month and homeowners at $25), they only offer two discount options for homeowners policies.
-GEICO, too, only offers a few discount opportunities for homeowners policies.
+While most insurance companies offer an array of discount opportunities to their customers, Lemonade and GEICO only offer a few discount opportunities for homeowners policies.
 The number of available discounts compared to companies of a similar size is slim.